 |Programme||Year of Study||Number of Academic Units (AUs)|

-For information about the University’s Academic Unit System, Grade Point Average System and calculation of Honours classification, please refer to the AUS Handbook here: <OAS Website to provided on a later date, after the migration>
+For information about the University’s Academic Unit System, Grade Point Average System and calculation of Honours classification, please refer to the AUS Handbook here.

 - Bachelor of Engineering in Chemical and Biomolecular Engineering with a Second Major in Business | Curriculum